nassoreen/ai-chatbot-rag-django/README.md

 ![](https://github.com/lguilhermee/Discord-Overlay-Hook/blob/master/Images/logo.png)

+CMSA Chatbot

+A web-based chatbot application for CMSA Center that automatically answers questions using AI and searches for answers from the center's knowledge base

 ### Features
 - Chat interface for asking questions with AI-powered automatic responses
 - Answer retrieval from the center's knowledge base